MahimaChoudhary7/Portfolio-/README.md

-# Portfolio React Project
+# Portfolio Project

 ## Overview

-This is a personal portfolio website built using React.
+This is a personal portfolio website built using HTML, CSS & JavaScript.
 The project showcases various sections including Home, About, Skills, Projects, Education, and Contact.
-It also features a responsive design, smooth scrolling, and interactive elements like a back-to-top button.
+It also features a responsive design, smooth scrolling, and interactive elements.

 ## Features

 - **Responsive Design:** Adaptable layout for different screen sizes.
 - **Smooth Scrolling:** Easy navigation between sections.
-- **Back-to-Top Button:** Quickly return to the top of the page.
-- **Dynamic Content:** React components for various sections.
 - **Interactive Icons:** FontAwesome icons for social media links and other elements.

 ## Technologies Used

-- **React:** JavaScript library for building user interfaces.
+- **JavaScript:** JavaScript for building interactive elements.
 - **FontAwesome:** Icon library for adding icons.
 - **CSS:** Styling for the components.
 - **HTML:** Structure of the web pages.